wheaties5588/fitness-tracker/README.md

 [wheaties5588](https://github.com/wheaties5588)

 ## Description
 App that allows the user to record workouts and track the stats.
 Add to an existing workout or create a new workout.
-Built with MongoDB, Mongoose and Express.
+Built with MongoDB/Mongoose database and Express routing.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)